ceedee666/opensap_python_intro/exercises/week_5/assignment/exercise.md

 - In the second line there is the repeated keyword `random`.
 - In the third line the letter from the keyword is replaced by it's position in the alphabet (a: 0, b: 1, c: 2, ... z: 25).
 As `r` is on position 17, there is a 17 in the first position of the third row.
-This postion determines how often the corresponding letter from the clear text has to be shifted.
+This position determines how often the corresponding letter from the clear text has to be shifted.
 - In the fourth line you can see the secret text.
 The first letter `p` from the clear text is shifted 17 times and results in `g` (as the end of the alphabet is already reached after 11 shifts, one starts again at the beginning of the alphabet).
 The second letter `y` is shifted 0 times as the `a` from `random` is at position 0 of the alphabet.
   Thus, this `y` is mapped to `y`.
 Important: The blank is not shifted as it is no letter.
-However the repetion of the keyword in line two is not influenced by that.
+However the repetition of the keyword in line two is not influenced by that.

 |             |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |
 | ----------- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |